bruvellu/cephalic-furrow/3-text/furrow.md

 ![Ectopic folding relative to mitotic domains and germ band extension.
 **a**, Representative positions of folding (black lines) relative to mitotic domains (colored areas) in wildtype embryos and *btd* and *eve* mutants.
 Ectopic fold position varies between embryos.
 The MD2 phenotype was consistent in 4 and 3 independent experiments for *btd* (16 embryos) and *eve* (12 embryos), respectively.
 Scale bars = 50\ µm.
 **b**, Apical cell area during ectopic folding.
 The same subset of cells is annotated in the top panel (white outline) and in the bottom panel as non-dividing cells (orange) and dividing cells (blue).
 Expansion of apical area was consistent in embryos with mitotic domains.
-Scale bars ≈ 20\ µm (pixel size varies across the projection).
+Scale bars ≈ 20\ µm.
 **c**, Mitotic expansion (double arrow) preceding ectopic folding (arrow) in a *btd* mutant.
 Quantified in **d**.
 Scale bar = 20\ µm.
 **d**, Timing of cephalic furrow (CF) and ectopic fold (EF) formation relative to mitotic expansion (MD).
 CF forms before mitotic domains (p<0.001 and p=0.002, respectively) in wildtype (n=16) and heterozygote embryos (n=13, *btd* and *eve* combined).
 Ectopic folds form after mitotic domains (p=0.002) in homozygote embryos (n=10).
 Asterisks indicate p<0.05 in a two-sided Mann--Whitney *U* test.
 Box plot center shows the median, lower and upper hinges correspond to first and third quartiles, and whiskers extend until 1.5 times the inter-quartile range.
 **e**, Tissue compression in *btd* mutants.
 The head--trunk (HT) and trunk--germ (TG) regions are outlined.
 The extent of the phenotype depends on the timing and position of ectopic folds.
 Scale bars = 50\ µm.